 photo: Octavio Aburto

-SeaTrees is an 'ocean-positive' project of non-profit, Sustainable Surf.
+SeaTrees is a program of nonprofit, Sustainable Surf.

-The mission of SeaTrees is to provide financial support to “regenerative” projects that protect and restore critical ocean ecosystems, such as:
+The mission of SeaTrees is to provide financial support to “regenerative” projects that protect and restore critical “blue carbon” ocean ecosystems, such as:

 - Mangrove forests

 - Coral reefs

 - Ridge to Reef watershed conservation